tbroyer/platformer/packages/types/README.md

 # @platformer/types

-This package exposes TypeScript types for [decorators](https://github.com/tc39/proposal-decorators) that could theoretically encapsulate the [_@platform/reflect_ package](../reflect/README.md) to cut verbosity by at least 50%.
+This package exposes TypeScript types for [decorators](https://github.com/tc39/proposal-decorators) that could theoretically encapsulate the [_@platform/reflect_](../reflect/README.md) or [_@platform/event-handler_](../event-handler/README.md) packages to cut verbosity by at least 50%.

-There are two sets of decorators: direct and cached.
+There are two sets of reflection decorators: direct and cached.

 ## _Direct_ decorators